Pradžia

 3. Set up the wallet and its security measures

 When you first launch the wallet software, you'll usually have the option to create a new wallet or import an existing one.
-If setting up a new wallet, follow the on-screen instructions to generate a new wallet address and private key.
+If setting up a new wallet, follow the instructions to generate a new wallet address and private key.
 If you already have a wallet, select the import option and provide the necessary details, like the recovery phrase or private key.

 Remember to back up your wallet at this stage to protect it from loss or damage.
 Follow the wallet provider's instructions to back up your wallet's recovery phrase or create a wallet backup file.
 Store this backup securely in a separate location.